RemcoPals/mlp-template/README2.md

 ## The task
 With this project we aim to produce a minimum viable product that serves as the baseline for a classification model.
 The exact task of the model is to read a Tweet and predict an emoji that fits it.
+## Running the script

+The script for the model used for this MVP can be found in tests/data and is called MVP.ipynb.
+Running the script might take a little while, but will show an accuracy of about 24% can be achieved using the current setup.

 ## Our model